Narusawa Ice Cave 鳴沢氷穴

 Venture into two volcanic caves right by Mt.
 Fuji that are always cool

-Located in the heart of the Aokigahara Forest at the base of Mt.
-Fuji, Narusawa Ice Cave is a frozen subterranean realm formed when nearby Mt.
+Narusawa Ice Cave is a frozen subterranean realm located in the heart of the Aokigahara Forest at the base of Mt.
+Fuji that formed when nearby Mt.
 Nagao erupted.
-Pillars of ice, backlighting and a natural skylight give this grotto a fantastic aspect.

 While you're in the area, check out Fugaku Wind Cave nearby as well.
 The best time to see the ice in these caves is naturally in winter, but you'll also find this a cool retreat in the summer.
 You can buy a ticket that allows entry into both caves.